 These days, personal grooming style is more, well, personal than ever.
-Whether you like to go all in on body and facial hair, or prefer to keep it sleek as a dolphin, you get to do you.
-Well, as far as you can.
-For some beard-growers, it’s harder to grow out their facial hair than it is for others, and the reason why some people can’t grow beards is pretty clear: it’s just how you’re made.
+Whether you like to go all in on body and facial hair or prefer to keep it sleek, you get to do you.
+Sometimes it’s not that easy, though, and you can’t grow the facial hair you want.
+For some beard-growers, it’s harder to grow out facial hair than it is for others, and the reason why some people can’t grow beards is pretty clear: it’s just how you’re made.

 “The largest factor that determines beard growth is really genetics,” says Dr. Amy McMichael, a dermatologist at Wake Forest Baptist Health in Winston-Salem, North Carolina, who works with conditions like alopecia and hirsutism.
 “Some [people] simply have genetics such that hair follicles are sparse or hair growth is slow,” she tells Elite Daily.

-When it comes to hair growth, you might have heard a sparse beard blamed on a lack of testosterone, but in general, testosterone gets a little too much credit.
+When it comes to hair, you might have heard not being able to grow a beard can be blamed on a lack of testosterone, but in general, testosterone gets a little too much credit.
 “Testosterone does play a role in the signaling of hair growth, but the system does have limits,” says McMichael.

 Dr. Kristen Irene Lo Sicco, a dermatologist with New York City’s NYU Langone Health and the associate director of the NYU Skin & Cancer Unit, explains this further.
 “In regards to facial hair, testosterone stimulates its growth and estrogens slow it,” she tells Elite Daily.
 In general, adult cisgender men have an average range of testosterone depending on their age.
 But as The New York Times highlighted in 2012, people with thick beards may be more sensitive to testosterone than their smooth-faced peers.